VR-25/acc/README.md

 ACC is an Android software mainly intended for [extending battery service life](https://batteryuniversity.com/learn/article/how_to_prolong_lithium_based_batteries).
 In a nutshell, this is achieved through limiting charging current, temperature and voltage.
 Any root solution is supported.
-A recent stable Magisk version is recommended.
+A recent, preferably stable Magisk version is recommended.